 Tips for Stroke Prevention and Treatment

 Stroke can occur to anyone, at any time and at any place.
-However, as Bayhealth Stroke Medical Director Sumeet S. Multani, MD, MBBS, and Nurse Practitioner Brandy Magee, MSN, APRN, FNP-C, explain, some summertime habits and rituals can increase risk of stroke and also make you less likely to recognize stroke symptoms.
+However, Nurse Practitioner Brandy Magee, MSN, APRN, FNP-C explains how some summertime habits and rituals can increase the risk of stroke and also make you less likely to recognize stroke symptoms.
 Also, education and awareness are essential for effective stroke prevention and treatment.

 The first step is to learn stroke symptoms: